tejasvisoi/tejasvisoi.github.io/README.md

 - Modify project pages (googlepay.html, dunzo.html, etc.)
 - Update `styles.css` for design changes
 - Edit `script.js` for interactive features
+- Update `data.json` for portfolio data

 ### Adding New Projects
 1. Create a new HTML file for your project (e.g., `newproject.html`)
 2. Add a link to it in the "Past" section of `index.html`
+3. Add the project to the portfolio grid in `portfolio.html`
-3. Style it consistently with existing pages
+4. Style it consistently with existing pages

-### Dashboard Customization
-- Edit `main.js` to change GitHub repository URLs
-- Modify `dashboard.css` for visual design changes
-- Update `package.json` for app information

 ## 🚀 Deployment